 Nine new students.
 Thirty-five returning grads.
 One documentary crew.
 Two mums.
 Mix in a large amount of courage, determination, vulnerability and commitment, along with the typically variable Melbourne weather, and you have all the ingredients that, combined together, formed the recent Melbourne Beyond Stuttering Course.

-Nine people made the decision to join the McGuire Program, demonstrating courage in stepping in the unknown.
+Nine people made the decision to join the McGuire Program, demonstrating courage in stepping into the unknown.
 Many expressed trepidation, in self-preservation mode during the first night.
-Over the next four days they gradually learned how to drop their defences, one at a time.
+Over the next four days, they gradually learned how to drop their defences, one at a time.
 This is not just a course about speaking; this is a course where we learn to face our fears one by one.
 We become better people because of it.
-It is life changing, not just speech changing.
+It is life-changing, not just speech changing.

-Finally, the mums who sat through the whole course, listening, encouraging, volunteering to be contestant judges, even organising a 21st birthday cake for one of the new students.
-Not only do the mums learn a lot about the technique themselves, they make the learning environment so much more special for everyone else.
+Finally, the mums who sat through the whole course, listening, encouraging, volunteering to be contestant judges, and even organised a 21st birthday cake for one of the new students.
+Not only do the mums learn a lot about the technique themselves, but they also make the learning environment so much more special for everyone else.

 This was the last Australian course for 2019; we now look forward to Perth in February 2020.
 Until then, keep finding out what your absolute best is, challenge yourself, and face those fears rather than running away from them.